MarcAlx/playdate-mdr/README.md

 @see https://severance.wiki/macrodata_refinement

-_n.b please note that this is a current work in progress with no ETA or exact gameplay planned._
+_n.b - please note that this is a current work in progress with no ETA, no gameplay planned and code all over the place._

+_n.b 2 - further testing on device may be required_

 ## Getting started

 ### Pre-requisite